9 Natural Ways To Regulate Your Cycle And Balance Hormones

 What A Healthy Menstrual Cycle Looks Like

-A normal menstrual cycle starts from the first day of your period all the way until the first day of your next period.
-A healthy menstrual cycle should last anywhere between 21 to 35 days.
+A menstrual cycle starts from the first day of your period all the way until the first day of your next period.
+A "normal" or healthy menstrual cycle should last anywhere between 21 to 35 days.

-Your period is likely irregular if it’s too frequent (occurring less than 21 days apart), too infrequent (more than 35 days apart), or missed entirely for several months.
+Your period is likely irregular if it’s too frequent (cycles occurring less than 21 days apart), too infrequent (more than 35 days apart), or missed entirely for several months.
 Irregular periods can also look like heavier-than-normal menstrual flow or minimal bleeding and varied period duration.

-Irregular periods are actually quite common and manifest in a few different ways:
+Irregular periods are actually quite common and can manifest in a few different ways:

 • Amenorrhea: This occurs when a woman doesn’t have her period for at least 3 months without being pregnant.